FAQs und Guides

 How long will the opt-out be effective?

-The opt-out, once registered by the UPC Registry, will be effective for the lifetime of the European patent/patent application.
-An exception to this will be if the patent owner subsequently withdraws the opt-out or if a request for unitary effect is filed within one month of grant of an opted-out European patent application.
-As noted above, unitary patents cannot be opted-out, they are always subject to the jurisdiction of the UPC.
+An exception to this is if a request for unitary effect is filed within one month of grant of an opted-out European patent application.
+The request for unitary effect effectively over-rules the opt-out.
+As noted, unitary patents cannot be opted-out, they are always subject to the jurisdiction of the UPC.

-Can change my mind about the opt-out?
+Can I change my mind about the opt-out?

 How can I request the opt-out?

-Only the “true” proprietor(s) or applicant(s) is entitled to opt-out and the European representative submitting the opt-out application is required to complete a declaration setting out the name and address of the “true” proprietor(s) or applicant(s) for each designated state and stating that they are entitled to act on behalf of the “true” proprietor(s)/applicant(s).
-The “true” proprietor(s)/applicant(s) may not be the owner(s) registered before the EPO or national patent office(s) meaning that the preparation of a valid declaration will be key for the validity of any opt-out.
+The UPC representative submitting the opt-out request is therefore required to complete a declaration setting out the name and address of the “true” proprietor(s) or applicant(s) and any SPC owner(s) for each designated state, and stating that they are entitled to act on behalf of the “true” proprietor(s)/applicant(s)/ SPC owner(s).
+The “true” proprietor(s)/applicant(s)/SPC owner(s) may not be the owner(s) registered before the EPO or national patent office(s) meaning that the preparation of a valid declaration is key for the validity of any opt-out.

 In view of this, it is advisable to carefully review the ownership of European patent(s)/application(s) to be opted-out, including all designated states.